Financial services trends to watch in 2021

 Expect fintech firms along with technology providers to make further inroads into financial services.
 Amazon, for instance, now offers a range of financial services including, but not limited to, AmazonPay, AmazonCash and AmazonLending.
 In China, Ant Group, an affiliate of Chinese tech giant Alibaba, has a full ecosystem of financial services.

 This doesn’t mean financial services firms need to go it alone.
 Partnerships between financial firms, financial management vendors, and fintech are increasing – enabling a seamless array of services that offer value.

 There are benefits to fintech and financial services in the cloud that work together.
 By adopting technology, financial services firms are able to provide more holistic services.
 Wealth advisors, for instance, can offer more than just financial advice and a focus on ROI.
 Advisors can better support client personal goals and lifestyles, connect clients with experts for specific financial and non-financial needs, deepening the relationship.

-Hopefully, 2021 will come with fewer surprises, but getting to the cloud, integrating technology, gathering, analyzing and protecting data channelled to and from your General Ledger and finding opportunities to automate core reporting processes will surely put financial services firms on a stronger footing for whatever lies ahead.
+Hopefully 2021 will come with fewer surprises, but getting to the cloud, integrating technology, gathering, analyzing and protecting data channeled to and from your General Ledger and finding opportunities to automate core reporting processes will surely put financial services firms on stronger footing for whatever lies ahead.

 Brookings Institute, Now, more than half of Americans are millennials or younger, July 30, 2020, https://www.brookings.edu/blog/the-avenue/2020/07/30/now-more-than-half-of-americans-are-millennials-or-younger/